 Note that while students are exposed to a Christian worldview through the powerpoints and discussions, the course is not about indoctrination from a single perspective.
 The main textbook, while not Christian, is one of the most balanced college-level texts available.
 By critically evaluating a range of perspectives, we strive to arrive at truth.
 Students will better understand and be able to defend their beliefs when they have considered and debated opposing views.
 Those who are not Christians themselves will find their beliefs respected and have the opportunity to present their point of view.
 The student group in 2016-2017 encompasses a remarkable range of religious viewpoints, and the exchange of ideas has been outstanding.

 This course is ideal for those who have a passion for history and enjoy an academic challenge.
 There will be large readings required along with primary source documents, regular AP-style practice essays, and other assignments, so strong reading and writing skills are essential.
-I will ask for PSAT/SAT/ACT scores or other measures of academic preparation (such as a letter of recommendation) and a writing sample in the application process.
+I will ask for PSAT/SAT/ACT scores or other measures of academic preparation in the application process.
 Perhaps most importantly, students should have self-motivation and a love of learning.

 Interaction: An important component of the class is the exchange of perspectives and ideas.
 This is not a class for simply memorizing facts and dates, but for analyzing, synthesizing, and interpreting.
 What do you think about the transcendentalist literary authors?
 Did the South have the right to secede?
 What about Theodore Roosevelt’s Big Stick foreign policy?

 We like to have fun in APUSH!
 The course will have a highly interactive password-protected website (interactive rating of 3) where students get to know each other, respond to each other’s work, ask questions, etc. One type of assignment is a group project where students collaborate on researching and answering a question.